ES2C0-15 Analogue Electronic Design

-- Analogue Circuit Modelling and Simulation: Schematic capture and simulation of analogue electronic components.
+- Analogue Circuit Modelling and Simulation: Schematic capture and simulation of analogue electronic components and circuits

-- Voltage regulators (including LDOs), voltage references and current sources.
-How to construct and deploy these components.
+- Voltage regulators, voltage references and current sources., construction and deployment.

 By the end of the module, students should be able to:

-- Understand a range of different analogue electronics systems
+- Appreciate a range of different analogue electronic devices and circuits